 How to understand whether you are an ISTP or not?

 To understand whether you are an ISTP or not, determine whether you align with the main ISTP character traits.
 ISTPs are curious, individualistic, and level-headed.
 To further help you understand whether you are an ISTP or not, consider your methods of inter- and intrapersonal communication.
 For example, ISTPs think and communicate sensibly.
 They are not weighed down by emotion and view life through an analytical lens.
+Ultimately, the easiest way to determine your MBTI type is to take a personality type test.

 How to classify personality types for ISTP communication?